 - Field Trip to a working tree farm

-- No cost for program, and transportation costs are reimbursed
+- FREE program, and transportation costs are reimbursed

 - Student become aware of Oregon’s forests as an important natural resource, and that humans depend upon forests (i.e., products, recreation, aesthetics, clean water).